ga-curriculum/dom-events/named-callbacks/README.md

 ## Named callbacks

-So far when we've used callback functions they've typically been anonymous, or unnamed.
+So far, when we've used callback functions, they've typically been anonymous or unnamed.
 Take the function we're using for the like button on our page:

 ```javascript
 likeButtonElement.addEventListener('click', () => {